tomeshnet/p2p-internet-workshop/module-5/presentation/part-3/user-profile-considerations.md

+# User profile considerations

-Consider the following in your discussion
+Consider the following in your discussion:

 - What are the most used services by the user?
 - How would the user be affected if internet access becomes unavailable?